lacoseismic/nshmp-haz/docs/pages/Logic-Trees-&-Uncertainty.md

 # USGS Models: Logic Trees & Uncertainty

-The following page details the logic trees of epistemic uncertainty considered in NSHMs supported by *nshmp-haz*.
+The following page details the logic trees of epistemic uncertainty considered in NSHMs supported by *nshmp-haz-v2*.
 Logic trees are represented in a NSHM using files ending in `-tree.json`.

 [[_TOC_]]